Availability:

 95 points

-Erin Larkin - Robert Parker's The Wine Advocate - Penfolds Club Old Reserve Tawny PortBarossa Valley, South Australia, AUSTRALIA$24.
+Erin Larkin - Robert Parker's The Wine Advocate - Penfolds Club Reserve Tawny PortBarossa Valley, South Australia, AUSTRALIA$24.
 99Bottle$299.88 DozenClosure: Cork

 Notes sourced from Southcorp Wines.